contentful/slash-developers/docs/concepts/images.md

 ![Images cropped to the top left corner](top-left-images.png)

-The `fit` parameter can take other values to change this behaviour and suit your use case, [read more about what's possible in the API guide](/developers/docs/references/images-api/#/reference/resizing-&-cropping).
+The `fit` parameter can take other values to change this behavior and suit your use case, [read more about what's possible in the Images API guide](/developers/docs/references/images-api/#/reference/resizing-&-cropping).

 When you crop or resize an image you can round the corners with the `r` parameter.
 If you want to generate rounded images without resorting to CSS, set the value to `180`.